areevesman/areevesman.github.io/_pages/travel.md

 permalink: /travel/
 ---

-Here are some pictures from places I recently visited.
+Here are some pictures from places I visited recently.

 ## Zion, Bryce Canyon, and Capitol Reef National Parks, Utah